fulanii/fulanii/README.md

 ## About me

-i'm 18 years old currently in college studiying Computer Engineering, i'm interested in Software Development and Cyber Scurit.
+i'm 18 years old currently in college studiying Computer Engineering, i'm interested in Software Development and Cyber Security.
 I like tech and been wanting to get in this field, so i started to learn how to code during the summer right after graduating High School.

 ## Links